portao-3/bank3-docs/source/includes/_transactionStatus.md

+# Service Status

+We provide a full status page you can follow to check any updates on the status of our APIs and the overall infrastructure.
+Check it out [here](https://status.bank3.com.br).

 # Transaction Status

 When checking for transactions, you will receive a `response_code`, this are all the possible responses you will get.
 The most common ones are: